“We Have a Hunch You Can Take a Punch!”

 “Everyone has a plan until they get punched in the mouth.”

 A big part of a financial advisor’s job is to help clients develop a well-thought-out and comprehensive financial, investment, and retirement plan.
 Yet no matter how thorough and detailed a client’s plan is, what good does it do them if they abandon the plan during an inevitable bout of market volatility?

 This is a very important question the wealth management industry continues to ask itself.
 Advisors can attempt to educate clients about, and prepare them for, these pullbacks and downturns, but until they actually happen it can be difficult to predict or measure just how prepared a client is to be “punched in the mouth.”
 At Towerpoint Wealth, we believe that developing the intestinal fortitude to tolerate, and even flat-out accept, temporary declines in account balances is one of the primary factors in helping clients build their net worth over time.
-As Peter Lynch so eloquently summarized:

 Recognizing that we are currently in the throes of the longest bull market in history, stock prices have basically moved in one direction (UP!) for the greater part of the past ten years.
 And while this remarkable decade-long run has been enjoyable for many investors, witnessing almost linear growth in their account balances and personal net worth, it is atypical.